celery/kombu/docs/userguide/simple.rst

 queue, exchange and routing key.
 If the need arises, you can specify a :class:`~kombu.entity.Queue` as the name argument instead.

-In addition, the :class:`~kombu.connection.Connection` comes with shortcuts to create simple queues using the current connection::
+In addition, the :class:`~kombu.Connection` comes with shortcuts to create simple queues using the current connection::

     >>> queue = connection.SimpleQueue('myqueue')